microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

     build image_classification project with x64 platform to run without Qualcomm NPU, build with ARM64 platform to run on device with Qualcomm NPU.

 4. Run the sample
+    Install [VC redist arm64](https://aka.ms/vs/17/release/vc_redist.arm64.exe) if you encounter the error "The application was unable to start correctly".

-    Copy files below to folder which has image_classification.exe onnxruntime.dll -- from Onnxruntime build folder
+    Copy files below to folder which has image_classification.exe

-    SNPE.dll and other dll if exist -- from $SNPE_ROOT/lib
+    onnxruntime.dll -- from Onnxruntime build folder

+    SNPE.dll, snpe_dsp_domains_v3.dll -- from $SNPE_ROOT/lib/aarch64-windows-vc19

-    *.so -- from $SNPE_ROOT/lib/lib, this is required for DSP inference kitten.raw -- from $SNPE_ROOT/models/VGG/data/cropped
+    libsnpe_dsp_v68_domains_v3_skel.so -- from $SNPE_ROOT/lib/dsp, this is required for DSP inference

+    kitten.raw -- from $SNPE_ROOT/models/VGG/data/cropped

     synset.txt -- from $SNPE_ROOT/models/VGG/data

     Run